meshi-va/learn-terraform-data-sources-app/README.md

 This repo relies on [meshi-va/learn-terraform-data-sources-vpc](https://github.com/meshi-va/learn-terraform-data-sources-vpc), hence it should be only used with `terraform apply` once the configuration in the previously mentioned repo is applied.

-In this README I'll try to document the tasks that were the most challenging for me to understand, and explain them in more digestable way.
+In this README I'll try to document the tasks that were the most challenging for me to understand, and explain them in a more digestable way.

 ## Resource overview